HIP Video Promo Presents: May Fall Premieres New Music Video Under Cover On Essentiallypop

 (MENAFN- EIN Presswire)

-TEL AVIV, ISRAEL, May 28, 2024 /EINPresswire / -- May Fall, a talented musician from Israel, embarked on his musical journey at the young age of 7, driven by an unwavering dream of becoming a rock star.
-Starting in a rock band, he spent years pursuing this passion, pouring heart and soul into creating music.
-However, after an album didn't perform as expected a decade ago, he took a step back to reevaluate the role of music in his life.
-This period of introspection was crucial, allowing him to delve into his personal experiences and understand his true artistic voice.
-During this time, May Fall readjusted his creative process, leading to the formation of May Fall.
-With a refined approach, he seamlessly integrates introspective themes and fresh perspectives into his music, offering listeners a unique blend of emotional depth and sonic innovation.
+TEL AVIV, ISRAEL, May 29, 2024 /EINPresswire / -- Making music since the age of seven, Tel Aviv-based indie/synth/alt-pop artist May Fall is in the midst of a life-long journey to define his perspective through his music.
+After showcasing his diverse musical talent with his longtime progressive metal band Road to Evenmind and jazz-fusion trio The May Fall Crew, May Fall once again returns to explore the electronic music realm with his own synthesizer-driven venture – perhaps a shift that should have been anticipated, being a longtime synthesizer enthusiast and fan of 70s and 80s synth heroes.
+In his new EP, May Fall seamlessly integrates introspective themes with harmonic complexity cleverly woven into an infectious groove, offering listeners a unique blend of emotional depth and sonic innovation.

-"Under Cover" explores the challenge of keeping up appearances while dealing with hidden struggles, combining upbeat electronic rhythms with deep emotional themes.
-With its layered synths and expressive vocals, the song highlights the fear of revealing one's true self.
-The inspiration behind the song and video stems from May Fall's desire to connect deeply with the audience, exploring themes of loneliness and empathy.
+"Under Cover" confronts the challenge of keeping up appearances while dealing with hidden struggles, exploring the dissonance between the turbulence experienced inside and the efforts needed to suppress it and create the false impression of being in control.
+May Fall seeks to empathize with the imposter syndrome that many experience, sometimes intensifying into a paralysing dread of being exposed.
+True to his convention-defying style, May Fall demonstrates once again his unique ability to convey profound statements through ear-candy-loaded upbeat electronic music that pays homage to an era of pure analog delight.
 Fans can look forward to more innovative work from May Fall, with the third single from the upcoming Submerge EP set to be the next release.
 This song and the forthcoming EP mark a significant milestone in his artistic journey, promising an engaging exploration of personal and universal themes.

-The“Under Cover” music video is a visual journey that mirrors May Fall's personal and artistic evolution.
-The video starts with a moment of self-reflection, as May Fall washes his face, symbolizing a fresh start and the beginning of a new journey.
-As he steps out into the streets of Tel Aviv, the video captures the vibrancy and complexity of urban life.
-Shot at a hotel and bar in Tel Aviv, the video employs an 80's aesthetic with a modern twist, reflecting the song's mix of straightforward 80s influences and indie elements.
+Much like the song, so does the“Under Cover” music video feature quite unusual visual aesthetics that combine vintage vibes with a modern edge and familiar themes with a defiantly experimental creative videography.
+Starting with a moment of self-reflection, as May Fall evades the outside into a secluded space, the video follows his journey through the dark and empty streets of Tel Aviv.
+Shot and co-directed by Adam Rabinovich, the video creates a feeling of alienation and solitude through the gritty urban landscape.
+On top of that, video artist Roteker poured a plethora of effects, graphics and obscure short clips onto the video, enhancing the feeling of discomfort with a trippy montage that interacts with the underlying video footage and music.
+With a continuous flow of images, colors and textures that makes each frame look different from the previous one, this video – like the song – needs to be watched multiple times to fully appreciate.

 More May Fall at HIP Video Promo